 But, but, doesn’t “when you attach 10um pixel camera to 100/1000 telescope you will get the same result as with 5um camera to 100/500 telescope” sound like focal reducer?
 Sure it does.
 10um pixel camera will give exactly the same result as 5um camera used with 0.5x focal reducer.

 But, but, doesn’t “when you attach 10um pixel camera to 100/1000 telescope you will get the same result as with 5um camera to 100/500 telescope” also sound like binning?
 Again – yes.
 Binning is just the increase of pixel size.
-Signal collected from adjacent pixels are transferred to one and then read from camera.
+Signal collected from adjacent pixels is transferred to one output register and then read from camera.
 5um pixel camera attached to 100/500 telescope will give the same quality image as the same camera working in binx2 mode attached to 100/1000 telescope.
 SNR will be the same, but field of view will change of course, because when we use binx2 mode then effective resolution will be 500x500px.

 scale [“/px] = 206.3 * pixel size [um] / focal length [mm]